kingzcheung/hammer/README.md

 hammer path/to/your/project/public
 ```

-In Your code,your need to import the generated package, and init hammer.
+In Your code,your need to import the generated package,  init hammer and serve.

 ```go
 import (